 There is always some bleeding from the prostate area after the operation.
-The urine is usually clear of blood within 12 hours, although some patients lose blood for longer.
-It is unusual to require a blood transfusion after bladder neck incision.
+The urine is usually clear of blood after 48 hours, although some patients lose more blood for longer.
+If the loss is moderate, you may require a blood transfusion to prevent you from becoming anaemic.
+You will be able to eat and drink the morning after the operation although this may be allowed earlier after a spinal anaesthetic.